SoulWorkerResearch/swp-loader/README.md

 ## How to

-- Unpack the latest available archive from the [release](../../releases) page into your game folder.
+- Unzip the latest available release version archive (not the debug one, if you are not a developer) from the [release](../../releases) page into your game folder.
 Replace the files if necessary
 - To use the loader, you need some kind of launcher.
 If you don't have one, you can use [this](https://github.com/SoulWorkerResearch/swp-launcher)
 - Now you can run the game using steam